microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 <a name="goals"></a>
 ## Goals

-The Azure Web Apps plugin has only one goal: `webapp:deploy`, which is bounded to the `deploy` phase.
+The Maven Plugin for Azure Web Apps has only one goal: `webapp:deploy`.

 Goal | Description
 --- | ---